 Undercutting Your Pricing Strategy

 Your e-commerce business has its own pricing strategy depending on the markets you cater to and the products you sell.
 Along with other factors that contribute to the overall customer experience, your pricing strategies influence your consumers’ buying decisions, customer acquisition, and ultimately your revenue.
-However, when competitors and unauthorized parties scrape your prices and other content such as inventory and product information, they gain an unethical advantage over you and weaken your competitive advantage.
+When competitors and unauthorized parties scrape your prices and other content such as inventory and product information, they can gain an unethical advantage over you and weaken your competitive advantage.

-Bots affect your business by not only scraping prices but also by skewing your web analytics with their traffic volumes.
+Bots affect your business by not only scraping prices but also by skewing your Web analytics with their traffic volumes.
 They crawl through vast numbers of product pages, artificially boosting page-view statistics, and negatively influence your decision making and business strategy by making it appear as though there is escalating consumer interest in your product lineup.

 Radware Bot Manager leverages domain-specific machine learning techniques to identify visitors’ intent and block scraper bots from affecting business KPIs.

-During discount sales and peak shopping periods, scraper bots may add hundreds of products to shopping carts, and abandon them later.
+During discount sales and peak shopping periods, scraper bots may add hundreds of products to shopping carts, and abandon them.
 These bot-created shopping carts never convert into sales, and only end up reducing your inventory levels and make popular products unavailable to real buyers, who may get frustrated and proceed to shop at one of your competitors.

-Our bot detection engine uses semi-supervised machine learning, intent analysis and collective bot intelligence to block price scraping attempts.
+Our bot detection engine uses semi-supervised machine learning, intent analysis, and collective bot intelligence to block price scraping attempts.

 As scraper bots crawl your website or mobile app, the load on your servers dramatically increases, affecting website usability and page load times.
 Genuine buyers end up having a poor experience when exploring products or trying to make a purchase.
 Another aspect of concern is that your search engine rankings can be downgraded as a result of website slowdowns and outages.

-Radware Bot Manager analyzes a range of visitor characteristics, not just mouse movements and keystrokes, to detect advanced human-like bots that carry out scraping attacks.
+Bot Manager analyzes a range of visitor characteristics, not just mouse movements and keystrokes, to detect advanced human-like bots that carry out scraping attacks.

 How Can Price Scraping be Prevented?

 IP blocking and in-house manual bot detection techniques may work for a while, but usually end up being a futile exercise as scrapers change their tactics.
 Stopping bots requires a dedicated in-house team keeping vigil around the clock.
-However, this is easier said than done ─ the team should be equipped to detect bot patterns, behaviors, bot sources and devices, and then make an informed decision to block scraper bots.
-The challenge here is that it is very difficult to ensure zero false positives and ensure that real users are never blocked.
+This is easier said than done ─ the team should be equipped to detect bot patterns, behaviors, bot sources and devices, and then make an informed decision to block scraper bots.
+The challenge here is that it is very difficult to ensure minimal false positives and ensure that real users are never blocked.
 When scrapers realize that their bots are being blocked, they devise newer, more sophisticated methods to bypass in-house blocking mechanisms, making it a never-ending cat and mouse game that simply will not work as bots get more sophisticated.